 In a similar occurrence involving the same aircraft type, the crew inadvertently allowed the aircraft to continue to climb in LVL CHG mode at a constant Mach 0.62.
 On that occasion, the crew noticed the ‘buffet alert’ message and a small pitch attitude reduction as the aircraft climbed through about FL 350 and the airspeed neared the minimum manoeuvre airspeed.
 A copy of the report associated with that incident is available on the ATSB website.

 A recent report by the FAA Performance-based Operations Aviation Rulemaking Committee, (Commercial Aviation Safety Team Flight Deck Automation Working Group) titled Operational Use of Flight Path Management Systems made a number of findings and recommendations dealing broadly with vulnerabilities associated with flight crew management of automated systems.
 Further to a 1996 FAA report titled The Interfaces Between Flightcrews and Modern Flight Deck Systems, the more recent report commented that ‘…autoflight mode selection, awareness and understanding continue to be common vulnerabilities’.
-Both the 1996 report and the later Automation Working Group report are available on the FAA website at:
+Both the 1996 report and the later Automation Working Group report are available on the FAA website.

 ATSB Research Investigation B2004/0324 titled Dangerous Distractions found that pilot distraction contributed to 325 occurrences involving Australian-registered aircraft between 1997 and 2004.
 The report concluded: